nodanaonlyzuul/gbv/README.md

 From the command line:

 ```
-$ gbv Buzzards and dreadful crows
+$ gbv Buzzards and Dreadful Crows

 The lifeblood - the lighthouse flashing
 16 chicks remain on watch